 In 2020, Jessica enjoyed some writing time at Varuna and as part of The CORRIDOR Project‘s residency program.
 In 2019 she was selected for a Testing Grounds residency @ Test Sites (Melbourne), and an Enter Text residency at Arteles (Finland).

-She is the convenor of Compassionate Communities in Bundanoon as part of an international movement that helps mobilise communities around end-of-life issues, with the support of Quest for Life (Compassionate Communities is being led by The GroundSwell Project throughout Australia).
-She is also a committee member with Supporters of a Southern Highlands Regional Gallery (SofaSHRG).
+In 2018 and 2019, she was the local lead of Compassionate Communities in Bundanoon, NSW, as part of an international movement that mobilises communities around end-of-life issues, with the support of Quest for Life.
+Compassionate Communities was led by The GroundSwell Project throughout Australia.